 What is the new sexual harassment legislation?

-From October 2024 the Worker Protection (Amendment of Equality Act 2010) Bill will strengthen existing protection for employees against sexual harassment.
+As of October 2024 the Worker Protection (Amendment of Equality Act 2010) Bill has strengthened existing protection for employees against sexual harassment.

-The new duty will come into effect on 26th October 2024 and will impose a legal duty on employers to proactively prevent sexual harassment, rather than simply reacting to complaints.
-Businesses which fail to comply with the new duty face both financial and reputational risks.
+The new duty has imposed a legal duty on employers to proactively prevent sexual harassment, rather than simply reacting to complaints.
+Businesses failing to comply with the new duty face financial and reputational risks.

 Effective sexual harassment prevention requires focusing on several areas.
 These include creating a supportive organisational culture, establishing clear sexual harassment policies and procedures, providing annual awareness training for all employees, and ensuring reporting steps are well promoted and investigations are conducted fairly and quickly.